-Council aims to achieve a surplus financial operating result over the course of the Long Term Financial Plan and will actively seek opportunities to continue towards a balanced operating position.
+Council recognises the importance of financial sustainability and aims to achieve a surplus financial operating result over the course of the Long Term Financial Plan.
+In this 10 Year Long Term Financial Plan a balanced operating position will be achieved.